ayoskovich/personalSite/content/about.md

 </p>

 Hello!
 My name is Anthony Yoskovich and I am currently a senior at Grand Valley State University.
-I plan to receive a Bachelor's of Science in both Statistics and Economics in April of 2020.
+I plan to receive a Bachelor's of Science in Statistics and Economics in April of 2020.